AdobeDocs/journey-optimizer-b2b.en/help/user/content/sms-authoring.md

 ---
 # SMS authoring

-Use Adobe Journey Optimizer B2B edition to send text messages (SMS) to your customers on their mobile devices.
+Use Adobe Journey Optimizer B2B Edition to send text messages (SMS) to your customers on their mobile devices.
 You can create, personalize, and preview messages in text format from the SMS editor.

 ## SMS configurations